 Case Managers salary average about $68,997 per year.
 As with all RN jobs, salary will increase with years of experience, certifications, and leadership roles.

-Role of Healthcare informatics
+Role of Nursing & Healthcare informatics

 Healthcare informatics is a relatively new field for RNs.
 Other names for this role include Clinical Informatics Nurse and Clinical Informatics Analyst.
-This nurse has the ability to map real-life nursing and clinical practices into healthcare informatics applications.
+This nurse has the ability to map real-life nursing and clinical practices in healthcare informatics applications.

-The Healthcare Informatics RN focuses on promoting Electronic Healthcare/Medical Records (EHR) functions to enhance delivery of patient care through education, role modeling, quality improvement, program development, and coordination.
+The Healthcare Informatics RN focuses on promoting Electronic Healthcare/Medical Records (EHR) functions to enhance the delivery of patient care through education, role modeling, quality improvement, program development, and coordination.
 This RN is also responsible for assisting in the integration of new software and software updates into the clinical setting and being the facility resource for daily operational issues of the clinical system.

 According to the American Medical Informatics Association (AMIA) over 70,000 Informatics positions will need to be filled over the coming years due to the requirement of electronic medical records.